mai-amber/Thermal-Sense/README.md

  1. Digital Sound Basics
 Sampling Rate & Format:
-The system generates digital audio by sending a rapid stream of amplitude values (samples) to a digital-to-analog converter (DAC) or your computer’s sound card.
+The system generates digital audio by sending a rapid stream of amplitude values (samples) to a digital-to-analog converter (DAC) or the computer’s sound card.

 Standard Rate: We use 44.1 kHz (CD quality) for clear, smooth sound.